SWIFTSIM/HBT-HERONS/docs/running/parameter_file.md

 HBT-HERONS accepts several parameters, which tells the code about the simulation [format and file structure](#file-io), how subhaloes are [tracked and unbound](#subhaloes), the gravity [tree and softening](#gravity), the [unit system](#units) and whether the box is [cosmological](#simulation-box).
 There are also [miscellaneous](#miscellaneous) options provided for very specific simulation setups.

 Some of these parameters are **mandatory**, which means that the code will not work if no information is provided.
-Other parameters are optional, either because they are not used depending on the simulation setup, or because they default to predefined value.
+Other parameters are optional, either because they are not used depending on the simulation setup, or because they default to a predefined value.
 The default values are specified in [`src/config_parser.h`](https://github.com/SWIFTSIM/HBT-HERONS/blob/master/src/config_parser.h) and we provide them when relevant in the tables below.

 !!! tip